Do you want to compare Forminator vs. WPForms for your WordPress website?

 At the time of this writing, Forminator has 6 free templates available, in addition to the blank form.
 Their site says the Pro version includes expert, pre-made templates, but doesn’t say how many or share any examples.

-WPForms has more than 20 free templates and more than 400 templates that come with paid licenses.
+WPForms has more than 20 free templates and 1,400+ form templates that come with paid licenses.

 You can view all of the available templates on WPForms, even as a Lite user.
 They’ll be marked as Pro if you need to upgrade to use them.